 DIBP will require a number of conditions to be satisfied before a visa is granted.
 The applicant will be required to obtain a medical clearance (including a chest x-ray) and complete a police character check before a visa can be approved.
 Generally the visa process takes six weeks but this can vary depending on the quality of the application.
 Comprehensive information about the visa application process is available from DIBP.

 10.4 The employment agreement

 It’s a requirement that the employer and the employee must enter into an employment contract that accords with the standards of wages and employment conditions provided for under Australian laws.
 As part of the visa application both parties are required to sign employer and employee declarations confirming that they have made an employment contract.
-As noted above, Fair Work Australia can provide advice about Australian wages and employment conditions.
+As noted above, Fair Work Ombudsman can provide advice about Australian wages and employment conditions.